Raspberry Pi is a low-cost, pocket-sized computer that you can plug into a monitor and start with.

 Not only do you get every essential hardware in a single box, but you also get access to an online step-by-step guide and projects to build your OS effortlessly.

-Founded in 2010 – Vilros is a Raspberry Pi store built to promote STEM education and make it easily accessible to people who have an interest in technology.
+Founded in 2010 – Vilros is a Raspberry Pi store built to promote STEM education and make it easily accessible to people interested in technology.

 It offers a Raspberry Pi kit, additional accessories, and a retro gaming setup for old-school gamers.